Uí Fiachrach: History

 For eight hundred years up to the mid-12th century its kings were from the[Cenel Guire] the Clan O'Cleary.
 Their kinsmen Clan O'Shaughnessy and Clan O'Hynes remained rulers of the territory until the land confiscations of the late 1690s and early 18th century.

 Uí Fiachrach Muaidhe covered all of what is now county Sligo and much of north and central County Mayo.
 In 982 Aedh ua Dubhda (Aedh grandson of Dubhda), King of Uí Fiachrach Muaidhe, died "an untroubled death".
 He was the first of his dynasty to use the surname O Dubhda (anglicised to O'Dowd, Dowd).
 Brian, Melaghlin Carragh, Connor Oge, and Murtogh mac Connor O Dubhda fought at the Second Battle of Athenry in 1316, only Brian surviving.
 However, by the 14th century their power was much reduced, as was their territory which now almost entirely consisted of the barony of Tireragh.
 For this reason they were no longer referred to as Kings, but as Taoiseach (Chieftain) of Uí Fiachrach Muaidhe.

 Here the family became sponsors of the Clan Mac Fhir Bhisigh, a family of hereditary historians and judges.
 Because of this, the O Dubhda is singular in having his inauguration ceremony preserved in an old book, the Great Book of Lecan.
 Written between 1397 and 1418 at Enniscrone in Tireagh, it was commissioned by Tadhg Riabhach O Dubhda.

-A later Tadgh O Dubhda, Tadhg Buí, became Taoiseach in 1595.
+A later Tadhg O Dubhda, Tadhg Buí, became Taoiseach in 1595.
 In 1601 he led the men of Uí Fiachrach south to Kinsale, never to return.
 A tradition states that "he survived the battle and settled in Co.
 Kerry, where his family later became known as Doody".
 The last true O Dubhda of Uí Fiachrach was Dathi Og, patron and lord of Dubhaltach MacFhirbhisigh.
 Bearers of the name are still found scattered through Sligo, Mayo and Galway.